ibm-cloud-docs/vpc/file_storage_vpc_about.md

 To enable traffic between a virtual server instance and a mount target, you must configure the following rules in the security groups:

-- The security group that you attach to a mount target must allow inbound access for the TCP protocol on the NFS port from all the instances where you want to mount the file share.
+- The security group that you attach to a mount target must allow inbound access for the TCP protocol on the NFS port from all the servers where you want to mount the file share.
 - Each virtual server instance that you want the file share to be mounted on must have a security group that allows outbound access to the mount target on the NFS port.

 You can configure your security group in a more dynamic way by allowing all traffic between members of the security group.
 Then, attach this security group to the network interface of the virtual server instance and the virtual network interface of the mount target.
 For more information, see [Allow traffic between members of a security group](/docs/vpc?topic=vpc-using-security-groups#sg-use-case-3).